aduffy70/LabNotes/_posts/2017/2017-07-19-ipyrad-version-trouble-on-U-of-U-cluster.md

   * Switch to alternate environments with ```source activate <env>  # <env> = ipy0.6.15, ipy0.6.27, or ipy0.7.1```.
   * Return to default (root) environment with ```source deactivate```.

+This is directly related to [issue 252 on Github][1] so they may come up with a more permanent solution.

 # Problem 2

 Step 6 sometimes (on real datasets but not on the small example dataset) fails with error: